MikeMurf/23-Final-Project/README.md

 ## 8. Technologies Used:

-The project used the following technologies:
+The project uses the following technologies:
 *  Linear Regression Evaluation:
 *  Linear Regression
 *  Lasso Regression